 Combining two families of three wasn’t an easy feat.
 The family first settled in Milwaukee in a three-bedroom townhome, but continually sought different options.
 Jessa soon stumbled across an ad for a ten-acre farm rental, and it was a no brainer.
 They held six collective breaths and jumped in feet first, and thus in late 2018, Growanstede Smallhold came into being.

-Last year we successfully completed our very first CSA season using organic practices; feeding nine families with regular shares and an additional ten in the autumn with our Feastival boxes and heritage Norfolk Black turkeys and Welsh Harlequin ducks, as well as selling nearly 500 dozen chicken and duck eggs over the course of just the growing season.
+Our inaugural year of 2019 saw us successfully complete our very first CSA season using organic practices; feeding nine families with regular shares and an additional ten in the autumn with our Feastival boxes.
+We supplemented our offerings with heritage Norfolk Black turkeys and Welsh Harlequin ducks, as well as selling nearly 500 dozen chicken and duck eggs over the course of just the growing season.
 That’s somewhere close to 1,000 eggs sold a month!
-We’re expanding for 2020, adding meat chickens, expanding our turkey and duck flocks, and creating additional share options.
-We can’t wait to farm for you again this year!
-We are so very proud to be your farmer.
-Thank you for partnering with us in this regenerative farm journey.
-Thank you for collaborating with us to steward this land.

 Special thanks to Troy Freund of Troy Freund Photography for the stunning couples photos of us on this page!

-Meet the Fam
+Meet the Farmers

 JESSA